 Before doing any actual driving, you should have knowledge of the vehicle.
-Practice using these controls while the car is running with the transmission in the park/ neutral position.
+Practice using these controls while the car is running with the transmission in the park/neutral position.

-Safety Belts
+Seat Belts

-Adjust the seat so you can see clearly out of the vehicles windows and windshield.
-After the seat is adjusted, correctly buckle your safety belt.
+Adjust the seat so you can see clearly out of the vehicle's windows and windshield.
+After the seat is adjusted, correctly buckle your seat belt.
 This means both the lap and shoulder belt without tangles or twists securely across the chest and hips.